se4ai/se4ai.github.io/about-why.md

 We say that, to some degree, the ethical impact of AI tools can be controlled by the developers building that software.
-We stress "to some degree" since the best intentions of any developer can be defeated by  malevolent forces, or even by just dumb luck.
+We stress "to some degree" since the best ethical intentions of any developer can be defeated by  malevolent forces, or even by just dumb luck.
 So it is wrong to say that if our guileless are followed that the result AI tool will always adhere to socially-accepted ethical standards.

 But it also wrong to say that just because some ethical goals are not always reached, that we should not strive towards those goals.
-Developers will always try to adhere to ethicals standards.
+Developers will always try to adhere to ethical standards.
 Or, at the very least, they should monitor their AI tools and report unethical usage or consequences.

 Many industrial practitioners and researchers agree that